TomasKindahl/krakfot/README.md

 ## Internal Encoding

 [Unicode](https://www.unicode.org/charts/) doesn't do well with ligatures and variation usage, among other problems.
-The internal encoding is therefore something else. **ᛘᛦ** can therefore store text in its internal coding and in UTF-8 using variation selectors (U+E0100&mdash;U+E01EF).
+The internal encoding is therefore something else. **Kråkfot** can therefore store text in its internal coding and in UTF-8 using variation selectors (U+E0100&mdash;U+E01EF).

 Problems with Unicode: